Platina, California

-Platina (Spanish for "platinum") is a small unincorporated community in Shasta County, California, approximately and equidistantly 40 mi west of Redding and Red Bluff.
+Platina (Spanish for "platinum") is a small unincorporated community and census-designated place (CDP) in Shasta County, California, approximately and equidistantly 40 mi west of Redding and Red Bluff.
 Its population is 13 as of the 2020 census.
 Its ZIP code is 96076.
 Wired telephone numbers follow the pattern 530-352-xxxx.

 History

 Platina was founded as Noble's Station in 1902, named after Don Noble, a local resident.
 It served as a stage stop for stagecoaches traveling to and from Red Bluff to Knob, Wildwood, Peanut, and Hayfork.
 A boarding house, general store and post office were located in the tiny settlement.

 During the 1920s, Noble and others discovered platinum in nearby Beegum Creek, causing Noble's Station to quickly become known as "Platina".
 Platina is a native alloy of platinum with osmium and other related metals.

 The current Platina post office was established in 1921.
 Today, it and the general store stand on almost the same spot as the old station.
 The store's owners recently tried to sell it and a few other buildings in town on eBay, but were unsuccessful.